mkutz/screenplay-workshop-parabank/README.md

 Now that we had a look into the disadvantages of Page Objects, let's see how Screenplay can improve our tests.

-The central object in a screenplay is an __actor__.
+The central object in a __screenplay__ is an __actor__.

-The Actor can have __abilities__, which enable __actions__.
-For example the ability to browse the web enables the actor to click a link or read the text of an element on a website.
+The Actor can have __abilities__, which enable __actions__, which interact with __elements__ of our applicaton.
+For example, the ability to __browse the web__ enables the actor to perform actions like clicking a link element or reading the text of a paragraph element on a website.

 Other abilities could enable the actor to call APIs or receive email.

-I this course we'll focus on interacting with the Parabank website.
+However, in this course we'll focus on interacting with the Parabank website only.

 So let's start creating some screenplays using these three concepts.

+// Switch to Idea

 First I will create a new package `screenplay` next to the existing `pageobject` package, so we can develop our screenplays in parallel and compare the code.

 // Create screenplay package

 As you can see, all existing tests extend [BaseTest] which does the basic common setup, so let's create a [BaseScreenplay] first to do the same.

-// Create (empty) BaseScreenplay class

-OK, so instead of the [HomePage], we will use an [Actor] instance to interact with the application.
-So let's create that class.

-// Create Actor class

-Just like in the [BaseTest], we want to make sure our WebDriver is set up before, and teared down after all tests have been executed, so we can copy these to methods over.

-// Copy setUpWebDriver method

-We also like delete all cookies and have the driver set the main page before each test, so we can copy the `reset` method as well.

-// Copy reset method
+// Copy BaseTest, rename to BaseScreenplay

 Instead of the [HomePage], let's create a new class [Actor] and create an instance as a field of our [BaseScreenplay].
 As the name of the field, we should use the __role__ the actor will play.
 In our case that role will be a simple user, so let's name the field `user`.

-// Replace HomePage field with Actor // Let Idea create Actor class
+// Replace HomePage field with Actor

+So let's create that class.

+// Create Actor class

 For logging purposes, let's give the actor a name and override the `toString` method to return it.

-// Create `name` field // Override `toString` with return name
+// Create `name` field
+// Override `toString` with return name
+// Switch back to BaseScreenplay

-We could now simply give the WebDriver to the Actor and start adding methods, like login, register or even transfer founds to the [Actor] class.
-This would be pretty straight forward.
-Our tests would gain some readability.
+We could now simply give the WebDriver to the Actor and start adding methods, like `login`, `register` or even `transferFunds` to the [Actor] class.
+This would be pretty straight forward, and our tests would gain some readability.
 We could put knowledge and state into fields of our actor instance.

 However, we would end up with a class even larger than our largest page objects as this class would be a collection of _all_ use cases of our application!

 To avoid that, the screenplay pattern breaks everything down into generic interfaces for the [Actor] to work with.

 The first of these interfaces is the [Ability].
-The [Actor] uses abilities, to interact with the application.
-So let's create a Set of abilities as a field of our [Actor].
+Let's create that interface without any methods.
+It will simply mark classes as abilities.

+// Create [Ability] interface

+The one ability we will be working with in this course will be named `BrowseTheWeb`.
+It simply wraps a `WebDriver` instance.

-// Create the `abilities` field // Let Idea create the `Ability` interface
+// Create `BrowseTheWeb` with `WebDriver` field and getter.

+For logging purposes we also override the `toString` method to return which kind of `WebDriver` – and hence which kind of browser – the instance wraps.

+// Override `toString`

+// Switch to [BaseScreenplay]

+In our [BaseScreenplay] we can now wrap the `WebDriver` and give it to the user.
+For this we use a new method `can` for our Actor, which takes an Ability object.

-To add abilities to the [Actor], we create a method `can`, which will return `this`, so we chain methods like this and set up and assign an [Actor] instance in only one line.
+To add abilities to the [Actor], we'll use a method called `can`, which will return `this`, so we chain methods like this and set up and assign an [Actor] instance in only one line.

-// Create builder method `can`

-To access abilities, we create a method `uses` which will return the instance of the requested [Ability] class or throw a [MissingAbilityException], which should tell us in its message who was not able to do what.
-So let's create that.

-// Implement `uses`
-// Let Idea Create `MissingAbilityException` and implement it

-Let's implement that interface and create the [BrowseTheWeb] ability, which simply wraps a WebDriver instance and provides a getter for it.

-// Create `BrowseTheWeb` ability with `webDriver` field and getter

-Since we are storing abilities in a HashSet, we should also override `equals` and `hashCode` and for logging purposes, we also override `toString`.
-So let's rely on our IDE to generate those.

-// Let Idea create `equals`, `hashCode` and `toString`

-Now let's instantiate the [BrowseTheWeb] in our [BaseScreenplay] and add it to the [Actor]'s abilities using the `can` method.

-// In `BaseScreenplay`, add a `can` to the `user` instance and give it a `BrowseTheWeb` instance
+// Add a call to the `can` method

-Reading the setup line now is still a bit strange due to the `new` keyword.
-We can get rid of that by using a static method to initialize [BrowseTheWeb].
-Let's call it `browseTheWebWith`, to make the line almost plain English.
+Let's implement the `can` method.

-// Add the static initializer for `BrowseTheWeb`, use it
+// Let Idea create the `can` method and switch to it

-We now have the basic setup for a screenplay.
+In order to be able to get an ability from an Actor, we implement a `uses` method, which will return an instance for a requested ability class.

+As we want to avoid casts on the caller side, we return not an Ability, but a generic type A, which extends Ability.
+This way, we will get a BrowseTheWeb instance instead of a ominous Ability when we ask for it.

+Just returning the object from the map does not work, as it would be of type Ability and not A.
+There's also the risk that a requested ability is not contained in the actor's abilities, and we don't want to have null checks on the caller side.
+By putting the object into an Optional:
+- First we use the map method to cast the object into the given ability class,
+- Then we throw an exception in case it is not present.

+The exception should be a `RuntimeException`, as we usually don't want to catch it.
+It should also have a  most concise message that tells us why the screenplay was cancelled/failed.
+In this implementation the message might be "John misses the ability to BrowseTheWeb".

+// Switch back to BaseScreenplay

+Looking at our [BaseScreenplay], it is now ready to direct our [Actor], which also has the [Ability], which will enable __actions__ to interact with the __elements__ of our application.

 In the next part we'll transform our first test to the new structure.

 #### Questions